 Conceptual solutions for water supply represent detailed studies or analyses of the current and planned (including system extension and improvement measures) states of water supply systems, in which the issue of water losses is analyzed in detail for the first time, including the definition of short- and long-term measures for their reduction.
 Conceptual solutions enabled detailed familiarization with the water supply system, increased the level of knowledge among all the actors (the Ministry, Croatian Waters, the PWSPs, the design engineering sector, contractors, etc.), and set good standards for the planning and implementation of further measures.
 That makes the preparation of conceptual solutions one of the priority activities within the NWLRP (Measure A).
 More intensive preparation of conceptual solutions started in 2018.
-However, a certain number of conceptual solutions are content-wise not identical to the conceptual solutions prepared as part of the NWLRP.
+However, a certain number of conceptual solutions had been prepared before the launch of the NWLRP, and it is important to note that those conceptual solutions are content-wise not identical to the conceptual solutions prepared as part of the NWLRP.
 Some analyses in those conceptual solutions are not at the same level of detail (a simpler analysis of the current state, mathematical models at a lower level of detail, a lower level of calibration of the model of the current state as the result of a significantly smaller number of flow and pressure measurements, lack of analysis of the current state according to the IWA methodology or making such an analysis without expressing a larger number of performance indicators, less modest analysis of potential improvement measures, etc.).
 For that reason, there is already a need felt to revise certain conceptual solutions prepared in the 2004-2017 period.